 The results showed a 61% reduction in the number of car accidents once the cataract was removed from the first eye.

-An additional 23% reduction in car accidents was linked to cataract removal of the second eye.
+An additional 23% reduction in car accidents was linked to cataract removal in the second eye.

 For those with cataracts in both eyes, although the biggest difference is from the first eye’s cataract removal. the authors emphasised that there’s still a significant reduction in risk of accidents associated with the cataract removal from the second eye.